Book a Free Consultation

 Client Interaction:

-Solicitors have continuous, direct contact with their clients.
+Solicitors usually have continuous, direct contact with their clients.
 They manage the relationship from the initial consultation through to the conclusion of a matter, acting as the client’s primary legal advisor and representative throughout.

 Court Representation: